andrewcccc/andrewcccc.github.io/index.md

 My master's thesis is: A Usability Study of a Mobile Application for Monitoring Upper Airway Health

-I am interested in using mobile app development and machine learning technique to enhance user's experience with technology
+I am interested in mobile app development and machine learning